Polka in the United States: Polka music as an expression of culture

+The Dreadnoughts, a modern advocate for polka music, write that polka music is important and vital for modern audiences because it "can cut through the fog of isolation and the ever-increasing social anxiety" of the modern age, and that polka music "is the only genre cheerful enough to reach all generations and to counteract the relentless negativity and irony that saturates popular culture."

 Charles Keil describes the paradox that "polka is a modern urban style that enables traditional cultures to persist".
 Polka enthusiasts have to mediate between the desire to preserve their culture and the desire to keep the polka alive through future generations.
-This involves establishing a balance between traditionalism and modernism.
-An example of this conflict is the language polka music is performed in.
-Performers have to face the decision of performing and recording in Polish to appease those who prefer a more traditional approach and performing and recording in English to attract a wider, younger audience.
-English has become more and more popular, but many performers still learn several pieces with Polish lyrics.
-Another example of performer response to this conflict is the practice of performing and recording covers of popular non-polka music along with traditional polka music.
+This involves establishing a balance between traditionalism and modernism, and one example of this conflict is the language polka music is performed in.
+Performers have to face the decision of performing and recording music in their original languages to appease those who prefer a more traditional approach, and performing and recording in English to attract a wider, younger audience.
+English has become more and more popular, but many performers still perform songs with German, Polish, or Czech lyrics.
+Another example of performer response to this conflict is the practice of performing and recording covers of popular non-polka music, along with traditional polka music.
 The problem of attracting a broader audience while still preserving cultural heritage is an ongoing challenge in the polka world.
-The demographic for polka music in the USA currently consists primarily of married men and women between the ages of 60-85 with a median age of 74.
+The demographic for polka music in the USA currently consists primarily of married men and women between the ages of 60–85 with a median age of 74.

-The future of polka music and dance

-Though many would agree with expert Richard March that the efforts of polka artists to reach a broader audience are "doomed," the polka still has a strong base of enthusiastic supporters.